djevulen/dot_and_box-doc-review/docs/docs/getting-started.md

 All you need to do is add **dot and box** js script reference and add *dot-and-box* tag to your html page.

-1) install script with npm
+1) Install script with npm
    ```shell
    npm i dot-and-box
    ```